JonathanYL/SimpleGamesKeeper/README.md

 3. Implementing core data was quite the challenge as it takes some time getting used to.
 In the end, I was able to learn how to add,remove and fetch results with this app.

+4. I think I did a decent job with the overall design and look of the app.
+I went for the minimalistic approach since it is a style that I like to look at, plus I think it will go well with the theme for iOS7.

 Stuff to work on in later versions:

 1. As of this moment, there is no filtering among consoles.
 Hopefully, Giantbomb can update their API to accomodate this.
 However some solutions that I thought of was modifying the JSON or perhaps when I parse it I can pick and choose what goes into my games array.